 - the protection of children from harm

-Where an application is made for variation, the weekly list will also include a brief summary of the main particulars of the variation for the premises concerned.
+Where an application is made for variation, the weekly premises licence applications, variations and reviews list will also include a brief summary of the main particulars of the variation for the premises concerned.
 Should you have any queries regarding an application for a premises licence, please contact the Licensing team.

 The weekly list is also available by e-mail on request.